 Just for the record, I never buy them full price.
 I wait until they are at least 50% off.
 Oftentimes I can find them cheaper at other stores.
 (One time I bought one at Ulta with a gift card I had.
 Don’t judge.
 I get more excited about candles than I do a new mascara.)

 This addiction of mine leaves me with MANY used candle jars over the course of a year.
-I hate to just throw them away, so here are some tricks I have to re-use and re-vamp your jars!
-This, for all intents and purposes, is what to do with used Yankee Candle jars.
+I hate to just throw them away, so here are some tricks I have to clean out your Yankee Candle jars!
+I love using the beautiful clean Yankee Candle jars for other organization purposes.
+Never know what to do with old candle jars?
+Read on!

 I wait until I have at least four used jars and I melt them down and create one new candle.
 Brilliant, right?
 This is what you need: